What is the Mid-Atlantic Power League (MAPL, pronounced "M-apple")?

 What is the general tournament format?

-Each event may have subtle variations but MAPL events generally use 3-team pools.
+Each event may have subtle variations in flow and format, but MAPL events generally use 3-team pools.
 Teams can expect to play two rounds [4 matches] on Saturday.
 Teams are guaranteed at least two matches on Sunday which will include bracket play.
 Event flow will be available on AES once the pool/schedule is posted.

 Where does the team check-in on tournament day?